jaeyk/comp_thinking_social_science/docs/01_motivation.md

 -   Beginners!
 Learning programming is a long game.
 The most important learning method (for almost any training) is consistency.
 Never stop writing code even though your current code may fall far short of the perfection.
     ![](misc/wickham.png)

 -   Intermediate programmers!
 Try to empower, not intimidate, newbies.
-The most important rule in computational social science community (at least, in my opinion) is being nice.
+The most important rule in the computational social science community (at least, in my opinion) is being nice.
 Read David Robinson's ["A Million Lines of Bad Code"](http://varianceexplained.org/programming/bad-code/) for more insights.

 ![](http://imgs.xkcd.com/comics/code_quality.png)

 ## Computational way of thinking about data

 -   Berkeley's widely praised data science undergraduate education is built upon inferential (statistics) and computational thinking.
 [The textbook](https://www.inferentialthinking.com/chapters/intro) used for teaching its most fundamental course (Data8) underscores computational thinking because "programming allows us to apply analysis techniques to the large and diverse data sets that arise in real-world applications: not just numbers, but text, images, videos, and sensor readings."
-This is also exactly the point of this textbook and explains how its content is organized.
+This is also precisely the point of this textbook and explains how its content is organized.

 ### Structure